 Figuring out how to buy a laptop might seem fairly self-explanatory in these modern times, but as it turns out there are a number of computer specifications that can significantly impact your laptop’s performance, and your user experience as a result.
 To put it another way: the firmer your grip on basic laptop specs like processing, graphics and storage, the better suited you’ll be to take home a winner.
 After all, no one wants to get home just to discover they bought the slowest, weakest laptop in the store, just because some salesman wanted to hit his weekly numbers.
 Instead, equip yourself with knowledge of computer specifications and take that “sucker” stamp off your forehead.
 To help send you down the right path, we’re diving into laptop lingo and explicating upon the most common laptop specs.
 Here’s how to buy a laptop.

-This article is part of our Technology of Today series.
+This article is part of our Light Each Key with the Razer Cynosa V2 series.

 When it comes to laptop specs in the modern age, arguably nothing is more important than speed. that means you should acquaint yourself with processors and clock speeds.
 A processor, or CPU (Central Processing Unit), is essentially the brain of your computer, in that it runs all operations and applications.
 The faster the CPU, the faster your computer’s performance, though that increased speed usually comes with a shorter battery life and loftier price tag.